toomasv/units/README.md

 == make vector!
 [0 1 1 -2 0 0 0 0 0]
 ```

 Quantities can be compared, added, subtracted, multiplied, divided and rised to powers.
 Comparisons return logic values arithmetic operations return new objects.
-(Beware `_<`!
-Other ops are as usual) In following `units []` are implied:
+In following `units []` are implied:
 ```
 USD$1 _< EUR$1
 ;== true